 Dr. Valin G.K.
 Marshall was born on the Caribbean island of Carriacou, Grenada, and attended McGill University, Canada, University of Maryland, USA, and the Laboratoire d’Acarologie, Paris, France.
 He is a retired scientist and an adjunct faculty member at Royal Roads University, BC.
 His short biography is included in the contemporary directory: Who’s Who in Black Canada.
 In 1993, the BC Provincial Museum hosted a special Black History Event, and Dr. Marshall and others from that committee became the founding members of the BC Black History Awareness Society (BCBHAS).
 He was the society’s first vice-president from 1994-95, and continues to be active in BCBHAS, holding various positions on the executive and assisting in programs dealing with education and cemetery tours of BC Black pioneers.

-Image Ownership: Public Domain Seraphim “Joe” Fortes was born in Barbados, West Indies.
+Seraphim “Joe” Fortes was born in Barbados, West Indies.
 He was a seaman and came to Vancouver, British Columbia, Canada in 1885.
 There he worked as a barman at the Sunnyside Hotel.
-English Bay became his favourite spot as he … Read MoreSeraphim “Joe” Fortes (1865-1922)
+English Bay became his favourite spot as he loved the water and was … Read MoreSeraphim “Joe” Fortes (1865-1922)